TheTinkerersHaven/CitySim/README.md

 - C++ compiler

 ## License
-Bruh just do what you want there's no license (ok if you really care it's the MIT License, which basically means the same)
+MIT License, which basically means "do what you want but if your pc catches on fire it's not my problem".

 ---